Chainflow/cosmos-validator-mission-control/README.md

 - Alert about voting period proposals if the voting end time is less than or equal to 24 hours and also if the validator didn't vote on proposal yet.
 - Alert about validator health whether it's voting or jailed.
 You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*
 - Alert about the voting power of your validator when it reaches or drops below **voting_power_threshold** which is user configured in *config.toml*

+**Instructions to setup the dashboards in grafana**

+*Login*
+- Open your web browser and go to http://localhost:3000/.
+3000 is the default HTTP port that Grafana listens to if you haven’t configured a different port.
+- If you are a first time user then on the login page, type admin for the username and password.
+- After login you can change your password.

+*Import the dashboards*
+- To import the json file of the **validator monitoring metrics** click the *plus* button which is in lift side of the dashboard.
+Then click on import and copy paste the validator_monitoring_metrics.json data which is there in github repo.

+- Select the datasources while you are importing and then click on import.
+Now you will be havnig a working dashboard for validator monitoring metrics.

+- To import **system monitoring metrics** follow the same steps, copy the json data which is there i system_monitoring_metrics.json .

+- While creating this dashboard if you are facing problem at valueset just change it to empty and then click on import by selecting the datasources.

+- Now you will be having two working dashboards.

+- *For more info abot grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*